What is the AODA and what does it mean to you?

 “The Local Union takes accessibility seriously and the policy we developed reflects our commitment,” said President Haggerty.

-Download a copy of the UFCW Locals 175 & 633 Customer Service and Accessibility Policies:
+Download/read a copy of the UFCW Locals 175 & 633 Accessibility Policy:

 “We believe that improving accessibility is the right thing to do,” said President Haggerty.
 “We welcome feedback from the Members.
 If you have any questions or comments please contact us.”